Seattle Rep. Pramila Jayapal tells the story of her abortion

-In early April, at a congressional hearing on a bill to give federal nondiscrimination protection to LGBTQ people, Rep. Pramila Jayapal gave an emotional, tearful speech about her gender-nonconforming child, saying her child had discovered a “newfound freedom” since coming out as nonbinary.
+In early April, at a congressional hearing on a bill to give federal nondiscrimination protection to LGBTQ people, Rep. Pramila Jayapal gave an emotional, tearful speech about how her child had discovered a “newfound freedom” since coming out as gender-nonconforming.

 On Thursday, Jayapal, D-Seattle, again publicly shared a deeply personal story, writing an op-ed for The New York Times titled “The Story of My Abortion.”